 The Leader's Executive Scheme of Delegation sets out the powers of individual Cabinet Portfolio Holders and officers to make decisions.

 There are six Scrutiny Committees and a Management Committee.
 They allow the public to have a greater say in Council matters by holding meetings in public, and enquiring into matters of local concern.
 These lead to reports and recommendations which advise the Cabinet and the Council on its policies, budget and service delivery.
 The Scrutiny Committees will also consider decisions of the Cabinet and individual Cabinet members which have been “called-in” before they are implemented.
 This enables a Scrutiny Committee to consider whether the decision is appropriate.
 It may recommend that the Cabinet, or individual Cabinet member reconsider the decision or refer the matter to the Council.
 Appropriate Scrutiny Committees may also be consulted by the Cabinet, or the Council on forthcoming decisions and the development of policy.

-The Scrutiny Management Committee can also appoint Task and Finish Groups which are small working groups usually of between 3-6 councillors which are established from time to time in order to undertake an in-depth investigation of an issue or topic of interest or concern.
+The Scrutiny Management Committee can also appoint Task and Finish Groups which are small working groups usually of between 3-6 councillors.
+Task and Finish Groups are established in order to undertake an in-depth investigation of an issue or topic of interest or concern.

 The Council has people working for it (often called 'officers') to give advice, implement decisions and manage the day to day delivery of its services.
 Some officers have a specific duty to ensure that the Council acts within the law and uses its resources wisely.
 A Code of Practice governs relationships between officers and councillors.

 The Council's Constitution sets out how Council meetings operate, how decisions are made and the procedures that are followed.
 Some of the procedures contained within the Constitution are required by law and some are chosen by the Council.